Laughing during Pregnancy – Benefits to Mom and Baby

 1. Is laughing during pregnancy safe for my unborn baby?

 Yes, absolutely!
-Laughing during pregnancy is safe for a baby and expert recommend pregnant women to laugh, smile, and stay stress-free as much as possible.
+Laughing during pregnancy is safe for a baby, and experts recommend that pregnant women laugh, smile, and stay stress-free as much as possible.

 2. Is laughter yoga safe during pregnancy?

 Yes, it is safe for pregnant women to indulge in laughter yoga.
-In a study published in Health Care Women International, a randomised trial conducted on 85 pregnant women found that the mental well-being and prenatal attachment levels were significantly higher in expecting women and it also reduces the frequency of pregnancy symptoms that limit daily activities (1).
+In a study published in Health Care Women International, a randomised trial conducted on 85 pregnant women found that the mental well-being and prenatal attachment levels were significantly higher in expecting women, and it also reduces the frequency of pregnancy symptoms that limit daily activities (3).

 3. Can laughter during pregnancy trouble pregnant women?